Root-finding Approaches for Computing Conformal Prediction Set: Experiments

-We remind that the target variable $y_{n+1}$ is not available in practice.
-In the case of Ridge regression, \emph{exact} conformal prediction sets can be computed by homotopy without data splitting and without additional assumptions \citep{Nouretdinov_Melluish_Vovk01}.
-This allows us to finely assess the precisions of the proposed approaches and illustrate the speed up benefit in \Cref{fig:benchmark_ridge}.
+In the case of Ridge regression, \emph{exact} conformal prediction sets can be computed by homotopy without data splitting, and without additional assumptions \citep{Nouretdinov_Melluish_Vovk01}.
+This allows us to finely assess the precisions of the proposed approaches, and illustrate the speed up benefit in \Cref{fig:benchmark_ridge}.\\

-We also illustrate the performance of our approach compared to the approximate homotopy method for the Lasso problem.
-The latter uses all the data and does not loose in statistical efficiency.
-However, as it has already been noticed in \citep{Ndiaye_Takeuchi19}, this method becomes unusable when the optimization accuracy becomes small.
-We have shown that it does not affect our method because its number of model fits does not increase when the optimization error decreases see \Cref{tab:climate_lasso_bench}.
+\eug{We also illustrate the performance of our approach compared to the approximate homotopy method for the Lasso problem on a real data set from climate measurements.
+We first note that \texttt{splitCP} has a strictly, and significantly larger confidence set while the other approaches are quite close to the oracle performance.
+The approximate homotopy method uses all the data, and does not lose statistical efficiency if the model tolerance error is moderately small.
+However, as already noted in \citep{Ndiaye_Takeuchi19}, it becomes unusable when the accuracy of the optimization becomes low.
+This is because its complexity depends directly on the accuracy of the model optimization, see the discussion in \Cref{subsec:Approximation_to_a_Prescribed_Accuracy}.
+We have shown that this does not affect our method because the number of model fits does not increase as the optimization error decreases.
+In particular, we can observe in \Cref{tab:climate_lasso_bench} that \texttt{rootCP} is two to fifteen times faster when the tolerance errors range from $10^{-2}$ to $10^{-6}$.
+This is mainly because the complexity of the root finding approach, i.e., the number of times it calls the model, is independent of the optimization error of the underlying model fit.
+Whence, it allows the use of highly accurate estimators while maintaining feasible computations.}\\